 Within 14 days of your arrival in Switzerland, you must register with the local authorities to apply for a residence permit.
 Please note that you must have a residence permit for the time you are studying in Switzerland.
-Student Visa is only a permit to grant entry into the country.
+The Student Visa is only a permit to grant entry into the country.

 Insurance is a must and is compulsory for all students who study in Switzerland.
 Insurance must cover the entire duration of their study in Switzerland.
 It is compulsory in Switzerland due to its own policies and benefits depending on the individual.
 Insurance purchased in student home countries may not be recognized in Switzerland.

 The visa requirements are different from one country to another.
-The best way for you is to contact the Swiss embassy in your country and they will give you a list of all the required documents.
+The best way for you is to contact the Swiss Embassy in your country and they will give you a list of all the required documents.

 Yes, students need to show a bank account statement.
-The statement should be for a minimum period of 3 months, please refer to the embassy website for the correct information.
+The statement should be for a minimum period of 3 months, please refer to the Swiss Embassy website for the correct information.
 The account should have a minimum of 21,000 Swiss Franc.
 A third party cannot show a bank account statement along with a sponsor letter on behalf of the student.

-In case of visa rejection, IBAS will refund (conditions apply)
+In case of visa rejection, do I get a refund?ibas2021-06-29T09:45:21+00:00

 Are there any accommodation assistance for students during their internship?